ealexandros/Clusters/README.md

 example.clusterKMeans() ..

-#You can even plot it
+#You can even plot the data that you got

 example.plot()